vmware-tanzu-labs/cf-mgmt/README.md

   # ldap group that contains users that will be added to cf and given space developer role
   ldap_group: test_space1_developers

+  # added in 0.0.62+ which will allow configuration of a list of groups works with ldap_group
+  ldap_groups:
+    - test_space1_developers_2

 # to enable custom quota at space level
 enable-space-quota: true